THISTLEGORM Dive Site | Finest Dive site

 - Book your trip: Book your trip with the chosen dive operator.
 Make sure to confirm the dates, times, and any other details.

 - Prepare your gear: Make sure you have all the necessary gear for the dive, including a wetsuit, fins, mask, regulator, and BCD.
-If you don’t have your own gear, you can usually rent it from the dive operator.
+If you don’t have your gear, you can usually rent it from the dive operator.

 - Attend the dive briefing: Before the dive, attend the dive briefing given by the dive operator.
 They will provide important information about the dive site, safety procedures, and what to expect during the dive.